Running Times Magazine—August 15, 2012

 While soreness can be fought through, pain is the body's way of saying you've overdone it.
 Jennifer Solomon, a physiatrist at Hospital for Special Surgery in New York who sees "tons of runners," offers the same advice.
 Soreness is one thing, she says, but pain must be respected.
 Even the world's best runners would be better off paying closer attention to their bodies' ebbs and flows, these professionals insist.

 Every expert agrees that running through acute pain is a mistake and counterproductive.
 The trick for the world's best, as well as for more pedestrian runners, is in differentiating ordinary aches, pains and occasional suffering that come with hard running from the signs of exhaustion or injury that can derail training.
 How do top runners know when to finish the workout?
 How do I, a masters runner still striving for fitness, know when enough is enough?
+Here's what sports doctors, coaches, and top athletes — the ones who know better, that is — recommend when trying to listen to our bodies' sometimes confusing signs.

 TREAT MUSCLE SORENESS THAT LASTS LONGER THAN 48-72 HOURS